ruuda/claxon/testsamples/readme.md

 You can put (or symlink) FLAC files in this directory, and the tests will be run on all files in the directory.
 This allows the decoder to be tested on thousands of files, which is at least an indication that it is correct.

+For convenience, but mainly for automated testing, the script populate.sh will download five audio files from archive.org (about 126 MiB total).
+No copyright or trademark infringement is intended in downloading these works.
+The files comprise several sample rates, bit depths, and channel counts.
+Some of them contain metadata.
+Let’s hope that these files are a representative sample of real-world FLAC files.